danielPerez97/website/site/posts/2026-09-10-pragmatic-metro.md

 ## I see.
 Dependency Injection is just a software pattern.
 But how come people use Metro?

 Metro is a DI *framework*.
-It helps you facilitate this pattern in your code by building a *directed acyclic graph* of your dependencies, calling the constructors *for you*, and getting your objects exactly where you need them.
+It helps you facilitate this pattern in your code by building a [directed acyclic graph][11] of your dependencies, calling the constructors *for you*, and getting your objects exactly where you need them.
 In the above example, if one had used Metro, our `PetActivity` would have looked like this: